Project info

 Cognitive discomfort appraisals

-A distinction will be made between perceptions of discomfort as a positive challenge or perception of discomfort as a threat.
-Cognitive discomfort appraisals will be measured with two items on a 5-point Likert scale (1 = strongly disagree, 5 = strongly agree) such as “During this presentation, I felt my discomfort as a positive challenge”.
+A distinction was made between perceptions of discomfort as a positive challenge or perception of discomfort as a negative threat.
+Cognitive discomfort appraisals were measured with two items on a 5-point Likert scale (1 = strongly disagree, 5 = strongly agree) such as “During this presentation, I felt my discomfort as a positive challenge”.

 Independent variable